drewww/breach/docs/plan.md

    b. canisters of different types
    c. weapons that generate smoke / fire?
    d. strange machines that just puff poison or fuel or smoke?
+1. Fix animations being visible when actor not visible to the player.
+   a.
+This is in progress on hide-animations-when-not-seen-by-player branch.
+But not working.
+1. Find a better 8x16 font?
+1. Border around the "speech" bubbles?
+1. Start designing the weapon component systems?
+Much more modular.
+Damage, Range, Template, Ammo, etc.
+   a.
+I think for the emitters/environment stuff to be interesting at minimum I need click-to-do-damage.
+That doesn't need the whole system, though.
+I could just do click to damage for now.
+1. Rebuild push prediction system.
+1. Rebuild push animation system.